VeriBlock/pop-bch/IntegrationMarkDown.md

 ...
 ```

-As veriblock merkleroot algorithm depends on the blockchain, so we should move merkle root validation from the CheckBlock() to the ContextualCheckBlock() function.
+As veriblock merkleroot algorithm depends on the blockchain, so we should move merkle root validation from the CheckBlock() to the ContextualCheckBlock() function.\

-validation.cpp
+[<font style="color: red">validation.cpp</font>]
 ```diff
 + #include <vbk/merkle.hpp>
 ...